 This provincially significant wetland at Misery Bay Provincial Park is the largest wetland on Manitoulin Island.

-If you’ve visited an Ontario Park, you’ve experienced the beauty of our province’s wetlands
+If you’ve visited a provincial park, you’ve experienced the beauty of our province’s wetlands.

 We hope you make time to paddle through fens, stroll across marshy boardwalk, and even get up close and personal with some swampy muck this year.